Are my online donations secured?

 What kind of donations do you accept?

-Some of the missions accept the donation of automobiles, boats and RVs.
+We accept the donation of automobiles, boats and RVs.
 We provide free towing service and take care of all the paperwork.
-Please look at the individual missions, and if they accept auto donations, click on Vehicle Donations for more information.
+Click on Vehicle Donations for more information.

 How many people are homeless in my community?

 The Rescue Mission Alliance provides services to the poor and homeless in four counties.
 On any given night there are…